-Community Mosquito Control Applications Planned for East rural Riverbank, and North, Southwest, and West of Modesto
+Community Mosquito Control Applications Planned for Empire, East Rural Riverbank, East, North, and Southwest Modesto

-Modesto, CA: East Side Mosquito Abatement District has scheduled additional aerial mosquito control applications for approximately 8,795 acres over east rural Riverbank, and north, southwest, and west communities of Modesto.
-The application is focused on reducing the number of mosquitoes and limit the risk of local transmission of mosquito-borne viruses including West Nile virus.
-The aerial treatments are planned for Friday, September 6, 2024 between 9:00 pm and 11:00 pm, and may be rescheduled for the same time on Saturday, September 7, 2024 in case of inclement weather.
+Modesto, CA: East Side Mosquito Abatement District has scheduled additional aerial mosquito control applications for approximately 9,354 acres over East rural Riverbank, Empire, east, north, and southwest communities of Modesto.
+The application is primarily focused on reducing the number of mosquitoes and limit the risk of local transmission of mosquito-borne viruses including West Nile virus.
+The aerial treatments are planned for Saturday, September 28, 2024 between 9:00 pm and 11:00 pm, and may be rescheduled for the same time for Sunday, September 29, 2024 in case of inclement weather.

 The aerial adult mosquito control application will use Dibrom® applied at rate of 0.75 fluid ounces per acre targeting adult mosquitoes.
 Vector Disease Control, Inc (VDCI), a mosquito control company operating out of Sacramento, California shall conduct the applications.
-According to District Manager Wakoli Wekesa, "the District is publishing this additional announcement due to community interest and precautions to guide residents during future large-scale applications."
-In addition, members of the public are advised to check our website for maps of new large-scale treatment areas every week through September.
+According to District Manager Wakoli Wekesa, "the District is focused on keeping the community safe from West Nile virus and making sure the public is aware of all these efforts so they can take the necessary precautions."
+The members of the public are advised to check our website for maps of new large-scale treatment areas every week through September.

-Residents in the targeted areas of east rural Riverbank, and north, southwest and west Modesto (see attached map) should take the necessary precaution of keeping windows closed and, if possible, staying indoors once the aircrafts fly over their neighborhood for a few minutes.
-Homeowners are urged to keep children indoors, same with pets, and keep backyard fishponds covered as a precaution during and a couple of hours after spray time.
-Additional information and the intended spray area can be found on the District website; also, please call the District at (209) 522-4098 or visit www.eastsidemosquito.com if you have further questions.
+Residents in the targeted areas of East rural Riverbank, Empire, east, north, and southwest Modesto (see attached map) should take the necessary precaution of keeping windows closed and, if possible, staying indoors once the aircrafts fly over their neighborhood for a few minutes.
+Homeowners are urged to keep children indoors, same with pets, and cover backyard fishponds as a precaution during and a couple of hours after spray time.
+Additional information and the intended spray area can be found on the District website; also, please call the District at (209) 522-4098 or visit www.eastsidemosquito.com if you have additional questions.